How long is the graduate program in Speech-Language Pathology?

 How can I learn more about the Speech-Language Pathology program at UNI?

 We encourage potential applicants/students to visit our department, clinic, and campus.
 Dr. Bruce Plakke, our graduate academic advisor, welcomes contact by phone, e-mail, or mail.
+Contact information is listed below.
 Upon your coming to campus, the advisor will be happy to review your record and work out a tentative curricular plan with you.